kriwil/labster-wiki-dump/markdown/0040_Cleft_Lip_and_Palate.md

 ![Anatomy of lip and
-palate](Anatomy of lip and palate.jpg "Anatomy of lip and palate")
+palate](/wiki/Anatomy of lip and palate.jpg "Anatomy of lip and palate")

 A cleft lip and palate is a gap, which occurs when the lip and/or roof of the mouth does not completely fuse during the first trimester of